-The first \$2,000 in medical expenses is covered by PIP and any medical expenses in excess of \$2,000 are submitted to the health insurance carrier to determine whether coverage exists.
-The health insurance carrier cannot deny payment for medical expenses on the basis of the existence of PIP coverage.
+The first \$2,000 in medical and funeral expenses is covered by PIP and any medical expenses in excess of the \$2,000 PIP threshold are submitted to the health insurance carrier.
 If the health insurance carrier denies payment for a claim, the claimant may resubmit the claim to the motor vehicle insurer for consideration of coverage under PIP.
-PIP would not be required to cover a claim that was denied by the health insurance carrier for the claimant's failure to comply with the requirements of the health coverage policy, such as the claimant's receipt of medical services from an out-of-network provider, but PIP must pay costs for items such as dental visits or chiropractic visits if they are not included in the claimant's health coverage policy.
+PIP would not be required to cover a claim that was denied by the health insurance carrier for the claimant's failure to comply with the requirements of the health coverage policy, but PIP must pay for reasonable expenses not covered under the claimant's health coverage policy (e.g., copayments; deductibles; and treatment that is not covered by health insurance, such as acupuncture).